Estimated Project Budget -Last updated: January 2026

 It then gives you a detailed cost breakdown based on the latest Google Cloud pricing.
 Whether you’re launching a Kotlin + Firebase MVP or scaling a production app, this tool helps you predict costs across Firebase services.

-🔎 How Accurate Is the Firebase Calculator?
+🔎 How Accurate Is This Firebase Cost Calculator?

 💡 Pro tip: Firebase offers a generous free tier.
 If your app stays within those limits, your cost might be $0/month — but the moment you scale, having an estimator like this becomes essential.